MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ## WireGuard on the peer's client machine

 **WireGuard is an exchange of keys.** Your OPNsense firewall's WireGuard cannot connect with a peer it doesnt have a key for.
+So, go ahead and skip this step if you're doing a [WireGuard Site-to-Site VPN](#wireguard-tunnel-subnet-interface).

 There are many ways to do this, we'll use **COPY/PASTE**.